davecb/pdqwrapper/README.md

 # pdqwrapper
-a tiny wrapper around the pdq library, for the command-line
+A tiny wrapper around the pdq library, for the command-line.

+## Old
-downloads from sourceforge are here the canonical source is https://github.com/DrQz/pdq-qnm-pkg, which see
+Downloads from sourceforge are here, under pdqwapper1.
+It is based on pdq5, which is included in the directory tree.

+## Future
+This should use the newest version, https://github.com/DrQz/pdq-qnm-pkg, which see